Models and Collection

 Dishwasher and Oven Use

 Both Scanpan and GreenPan have some non-stick models rated dishwasher safe.
 However, to increase the lifespan of the non-stick coating, it is advisable to never put your pans and pots in the dishwasher.
 We recommend simple handwashing for all non-stick pieces.
+Check out this article on cooks illustrated for more info about caring for your nonstick pans.

 The Scanpan Classic is oven-safe up to a maximum temperature of 500oF.
 The GreenPan Lima is oven-safe up to 420°F, while the Paris cookware has a higher maximum temperature of 850°F. The GreenPan Rio exhibits a very low level of heat tolerance when compared to other GreenPan models and cannot be used in the oven for temperatures exceeding 350°F.